Overview of pelvic pain

 - Pain that worsens during your menstrual period

-Pelvic pain is usually a symptom of another problem.
-Common causes include:
+Pelvic pain is usually a symptom of another issue.
+Common causes of pelvic pain include:

-- Endometriosis, a medical condition in which the tissue that normally lines the uterus grows outside of this area
+- Endometriosis, a medical condition in which the tissue that usually lines the uterus grows outside of this area

 - Pelvic inflammatory disease (PID), an infection of the reproductive organs often caused by sexually transmitted bacteria